jgndev/jgndev/README.md

 # 👋 Howdy, I'm Jeremy Novak

-I'm a software developer working from beautiful central Oklahoma.
-I love to learn something new and use my skills and experience to build cool things and solve problems.
+I'm a software developer working from our beautiful farm in Oklahoma.
+I love to learn something new and use my skills and experience to solve problems and build cool things.
 Please reach out if you would like to connect.

 <a href="https://linkedin.com/in/jgnovak" title="Linkedin"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>